mohanmca/ckad_notes_exercise/exam_checklist.md

 - [] [Practice exam](https://matthewpalmer.net/kubernetes-app-developer/articles/ckad-practice-exam.html)
 - [] (learn and familiarize tmux)
 - [*] [Practice vi shortcut-keys]
+   -- How to move next n line by 5 spaces towards right and left?

 ## Technical checklist
 - [] Alyways assume you have to jump between the cluster - "kubectl config set-context..."